astronomer/docs/astro/user-permissions.md

 :::info

 When a user changes Workspace roles, it can take up to 10 minutes for the corresponding Airflow permissions to be updated.
-2. There are three roles with respect to deployments - Deployment Admin, Deployment Editor and Deployment Viewer.
-This gives flexibilty to manage deployment level permissions along with Workspace level permissions.
-For example: One can have a view access at workspace level, yet have admin level access at airflow deployment level.
+There are three Deployment roles: Deployment Admin, Deployment Editor, and Deployment Viewer.
+These different roles let you manage Deployment and Workspace permissions individually.
+For example, a user can have Workspace view access and Deployment Admin permissions on a Deployment.

 :::